 Is an Official Calendar Final?

-Official calendars are confirmed, but they may still change.
+Official calendars are confirmed, but they are not always frozen forever.

 What Is a Projected Calendar For?

-Many districts do not release next year’s official calendar until late spring or summer.
+Many districts do not release the next school year's official calendar until late spring or summer.
+That timing creates a real planning problem for families.

 How Accurate Is a Projected Calendar?